IgniteUI/igniteui-docfx/en/components/charts/types/area-chart.md

 ## Angular Radial Area Chart

-The Ignite UI for Angular Radial Area Chart belongs to a group of [Radial Chart](radial-chart.md) and has a shape of a filled polygon that is bound by a collection of straight lines connecting data points.
+The Angular Radial Area Chart belongs to a group of [Radial Chart](radial-chart.md) and has a shape of a filled polygon that is bound by a collection of straight lines connecting data points.
 This chart type uses the same concept of data plotting as the Area Chart, but wraps the data points around a circular axis rather than stretching them horizontally.
 You can create this type of chart in [`IgxDataChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxdatachartcomponent.html) control by binding your data to [`IgxRadialAreaSeriesComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxradialareaseriescomponent.html), as shown in the example below.

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"